Imagine that you are performing customer listening in your call center and you hear a collection conversation sounding like this:

 Agent: Okay, I will notate the account.
 Call us if anything changes.

 If this exchange makes you nervous, you are not alone.
 Collectors want to help customers in need, but can they?
 Do they have the right training?
 Do they have the right repayment options in their toolbox to offer?
-Many don’t and the wave is coming.
-We can get you ready.
+We can help you get to “yes.”

 When collections and recovery activities ramp up, you’ll have precious few chances to connect with customers.
 So, each touchpoint offers an opportunity to understand a customer’s situation and develop a plan.